fencsik/ProbeTrack/00readme.txt

 * speedsearch08: conveyor belt study with fixed distractor speed and within-block design

-* winsearch1: speed-search with windows
+* winsearch01: speed-search with windows
-* winsearch2: winsearch1 with drop-shadows for depth
+* winsearch02: winsearch01 with drop-shadows for depth
+* winsearch03: winsearch02 with fixed distractor speed and multiple
+  target speeds

 NIA = not in archive